danielnemenyi/reveal.js.kcl/README.md

 ## Theme

 The default slides work with the light background.
-To switch a slide to the dark background, set the html attribute data-background-color to #0a2d50:
+To switch a slide to the dark background, set the html attribute `data-background-color` to `#0a2d50`:

-`<section data-background-color="#0a2d50" class="title">Slide content</section>`
+`<section data-background-color="#0a2d50">Slide content</section>`

 ## Documentation
 The full reveal.js documentation is available at [revealjs.com](https://revealjs.com).